QueueClassic/queue_classic/readme.md

 $ QC_CONCURRENCY=4 QUEUE=high bundle exec rake qc:work
 ```

 Queues are depleted in the order that they are given.
-So the second queue will
+So in the first example
-go through all the jobs from the high queue first, before working the medium ones.
+the queue will go through all jobs from the high queue first, before working
+the medium, and then low jobs.

 #### Rake Task